Get News & Updates Directly To Your Inbox

 What prescription drugs call for prior authorization?Drugs that may be unsafe when used with other medications need prior authorization.
 Some drugs that are FDA-approved for one health condition but are being prescribed for a different health issue may need review.
 Drugs that are often misused may also be on the prior authorization list.
 If you have coverage with BCBSIL’s pharmacy benefit manager Prime Therapeutics*, you can find out which drugs need prior authorization.
 Go to MyPrime.com and look under Medicines.
 You can also call the customer service number on your member ID card.

 Medications that need approval will only be covered by your plan if your doctor gets prior authorization.

 What happens if my prior authorization isn’t approved?
 If coverage for a health care service or medication is denied, you and your doctor may change your treatment plans.
 If you get the service or drug without prior authorization, you will have to pay the costs.
 You have the right to appeal the decision.
-Find information about the appeal process in your benefits documents.
+Information about the appeal process is included with the decision notification.
+You can also find it in your benefits documents.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.